uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements.rst

 It has the drawback of relegating important details to notational conventions.
 This document mostly uses pseudo-signatures because they are concise and can be cut-and-pasted for an initial implementation.

+A pseudo-signature describes how an implementation interacts with a type or a function.
+A real function signature (after template instantiation, if applicable) may differ from the pseudo-signature that it implements in ways where implicit conversions would deal with the difference, transforming function parameter types from the ones in the pseudo-signature to the real signature, and transforming the actual return value type to the one in the pseudo-signature.

 For example, the table below shows pseudo-signatures for a *sortable* type ``T``:

 ---------------------------------------------------------------------------------------------